ccweerasinghe1994/Designing-APIs-with-Swagger-and-Open-API/README.md

 ## 1 Introducing APIs and OpenAPI

+This chapter covers

+- 🎯 Describing an API ecosystem
+- 🎯 What OpenAPI and Swagger are
+- 🎯 When to use OpenAPI

+An overview of this book
+In this chapter we’ll take a look at the world of APIs and OpenAPI so we can give you an overview of the topics covered in this book.
+We’ll start by looking at the benefits of describing an API, at how these descriptions form part of an API ecosystem, and where OpenAPI fits in.
+We’ll look at an example of an OpenAPI document and see when to use OpenAPI in practice.
+Let’s get started.

 ### 1.1 What is an API ecosystem?

+We like the word ecosystem.
+It describes the interactions and relationships between living and nonliving things within a fully functioning environment.
+We like to picture a wetland pond with frogs, wild grasses, and stones for some reason, but you may imagine something a little different—either way, the principle of an interactive, symbiotic system remains.
+If we borrow (cough, maybe steal) this principle from biology, we can use it to describe the world of APIs within a team or organization:

+- The living, changing variables represent elements that we have control over.
+These are the things we make, such as our services, stacks, or code.

+- The fixed, nonliving components are the useful things we can benefit from but cannot easily change.
+These are the libraries and external services we use.

+- And, of course, there is the environment.
+It could be the internet, an internal network, or a tiny device stuck on the roof of our house— perhaps even all of them.

+All of these pieces together form a complete ecosystem.
+When these parts are moving in harmony, our system is healthy, and our developers, consumers, and users are all happy.
+It is how these interactions and relationships evolve that is central.

+APIs define what each service is capable of providing and how others can interact with that service.
+When we assume the role of an “API designer,” our job is to create these APIs for services in a way that incorporates feedback from consumers and ensures that changes are communicated ahead of time.

+Why “API ecosystem” and not “service ecosystem” or perhaps even just “ecosystem,” you might ask?
+In this book we’re interested in APIs, so naturally we’ll focus on that aspect.
+Since APIs are the contracts that hold together the ecosystem, it is not an unreasonable focal point.
+APIs are a very important part of the ecosystem, without which our services would be isolated.
+Understanding APIs gives us a holistic perspective.

+This book will focus on APIs and how OpenAPI helps make them easier to work with.

 ### 1.2 Describing things

+If we look at our ecosystem as individual services, we’ll fail to see how they form a complete system.
+It’s how they are connected that gives us the bigger picture.
+When those services change without updating all of their dependencies, the ecosystem loses functionality and in some cases can completely break.

+Let’s look at a story that illustrates this idea.

 #### Bridget’s task